Wednesday, December 16, 2009

 5) The selective function.
 This refers not to human choice at all but to Darwin's theory of natural selection as applied to what he called "the favored races."
 In short, the idea is to help things along by consciously attempting to improve the breeding stock.
 Schools are meant to tag the unfit - with poor grades, remedial placement, and other punishments - clearly enough that their peers will accept them as inferior and effectively bar them from the reproductive sweepstakes.
 That's what all those little humiliations from first grade onward were intended to do: wash the dirt down the drain.

-That, unfortunately, is the purpose of mandatory public education in this country.
+6) The propaedeutic function.
+The societal system implied by these rules will require an elite group of caretakers.
+To that end, a small fraction of the kids will quietly be taught how to manage this continuing project, how to watch over and control a population deliberately dumbed down and declawed in order that government might proceed unchallenged and corporations might never want for obedient labor. - That, unfortunately, is the purpose of mandatory public education in this country.
 And lest you take Inglis for an isolated crank with a rather too cynical take on the educational enterprise, you should know that he was hardly alone in championing these ideas.
 Conant himself, building on the ideas of Horace Mann and others, campaigned tirelessly for an American school system designed along the same lines.
 Men like George Peabody, who funded the cause of mandatory schooling throughout the South, surely understood that the Prussian system was useful in creating not only a harmless electorate and a servile labor force but also a virtual herd of mindless consumers.
 In time a great number of industrial titans came to recognize the enormous profits to be had by cultivating and tending just such a herd via public education, among them Andrew Carnegie and John D. Rockefeller.

-Tre you have it.
+- Tre you have it.
 Now you know.
 We don't need Karl Marx's conception of a grand warfare between the classes to see that it is in the interest of complex management, economic or political, to dumb people down, to demoralize them, to divide them from one another, and to discard them if they don't conform.
 Class may frame the proposition, as when Woodrow Wilson, then president of Princeton University, said the following to the New York City School Teachers Association in 1909: "We want one class of persons to have a liberal education, and we want another class of persons, a very much larger class, of necessity, in every society, to forgo the privileges of a liberal education and fit themselves to perform specific difficult manual tasks."
 But the motives behind the disgusting decisions that bring about these ends need not be class-based at all.
 They can stem purely from fear, or from the by now familiar belief that "efficiency" is the paramount virtue, rather than love, lib, erty, laughter, or hope.
 Above all, they can stem from simple greed.

-There were vast fortunes to be made, after all, in an economy based on mass production and organized to favor the large corporation rather than the small business or the family farm.
+- There were vast fortunes to be made, after all, in an economy based on mass production and organized to favor the large corporation rather than the small business or the family farm.
 But mass production required mass consumption, and at the turn of the twentieth century most Americans considered it both unnatural and unwise to buy things they didn't actually need.
 Mandatory schooling was a godsend on that count.
 School didn't have to train kids in any direct sense to think they should consume nonstop, because it did something even better: it encouraged them not to think at all.
 And that left them sitting ducks for another great invention of the modem era - marketing.

-Now, you needn't have studied marketing to know that there are two groups of people who can always be convinced to consume more than they need to: addicts and children.
+- Now, you needn't have studied marketing to know that there are two groups of people who can always be convinced to consume more than they need to: addicts and children.
 School has done a pretty good job of turning our children into addicts, but it has done a spectacular job of turning our children into children.
 Again, this is no accident.
 Theorists from Plato to Rousseau to our own Dr. Inglis knew that if children could be cloistered with other children, stripped of responsibility and independence, encouraged to develop only the trivializing emotions of greed, envy, jealousy, and fear, they would grow older but never truly grow up.
 In the 1934 edition of his once well-known book Public Education in the United States, Ellwood P. Cubberley detailed and praised the way the strategy of successive school enlargements had extended childhood by two to six years, and forced schooling was at that point still quite new.
 This same Cubberley - who was dean of Stanford's School of Education, a textbook editor at Houghton Mifflin, and Conant's friend and correspondent at Harvard - had written the following in the 1922 edition of his book Public School Administration: "Our schools are ... factories in which the raw products (children) are to be shaped and fashioned ....
 And it is the business of the school to build its pupils according to the specifications laid down."

-It's perfectly obvious from our society today what those specifications were.
+- It's perfectly obvious from our society today what those specifications were.
 Maturity has by now been banished from nearly every aspect of our lives.
 Easy divorce laws have removed the need to work at relationships; easy credit has removed the need for fiscal self-control; easy entertainment has removed the need to learn to entertain oneself; easy answers have removed the need to ask questions.
 We have become a nation of children, happy to surrender our judgments and our wills to political exhortations and commercial blandishments that would insult actual adults.
 We buy televisions, and then we buy the things we see on the television.
 We buy computers, and then we buy the things we see on the computer.
 We buy $150 sneakers whether we need them or not, and when they fall apart too soon we buy another pair.
 We drive SUVs and believe the lie that they constitute a kind of life insurance, even when we're upside-down in them.
 And, worst of all, we don't bat an eye when Ari Fleischer tells us to "be careful what you say," even if we remember having been told somewhere back in school that America is the land of the free.
 We simply buy that one too.
 Our schooling, as intended, has seen to it.

-Now for the good news.
+- Now for the good news.
 Once you understand the logic behind modern schooling, its tricks and traps are fairly easy to avoid.
 School trains children to be employees and consumers; teach your own to be leaders and adventurers.
 School trains children to obey reflexively; teach your own to think critically and independently.
 Well-schooled kids have a low threshold for boredom; help your own to develop an inner life so that they'll never be bored.
 Urge them to take on the serious material, the grown-up material, in history, literature, philosophy, music, art, economics, theology - all the stuff schoolteachers know well enough to avoid.
 Challenge your kids with plenty of solitude so that they can learn to enjoy their own company, to conduct inner dialogues.
 Well-schooled people are conditioned to dread being alone, and they seek constant companionship through the TV, the computer, the cell phone, and through shallow friendships quickly acquired and quickly abandoned.
 Your children should have a more meaningful life, and they can.

-First, though, we must wake up to what our schools really are: laboratories of experimentation on young minds, drill centers for the habits and attitudes that corporate society demands.
+- First, though, we must wake up to what our schools really are: laboratories of experimentation on young minds, drill centers for the habits and attitudes that corporate society demands.
 Mandatory education serves children only incidentally; its real purpose is to turn them into servants.
 Don't let your own have their childhoods extended, not even for a day.
 If David Farragut could take command of a captured British warship as a pre-teen, if Thomas Edison could publish a broadsheet at the age of twelve, if Ben Franklin could apprentice himself to a printer at the same age (then put himself through a course of study that would choke a Yale senior today), there's no telling what your own kids could do.
 After a long life, and thirty years in the public school trenches, I've concluded that genius is as common as dirt.
 We suppress our genius only because we haven't yet figured out how to manage a population of educated men and women.
 The solution, I think, is simple and glorious.
 Let them manage themselves.

 Monday, December 07, 2009